Top 5 Day Trips To Take From Detroit

 When you're traveling the Great Lakes State--why not visit a Great Lake?
 Situated on the shores of Lake Huron, Lexington is an adorable beach town that's perfect for a day of scenic views and leisure activities.
 Browse one of several charming shops, grab lunch or dinner at a local eatery, then make your way to one of three public beaches to play in the water.
 Other attractions include Lexington Park (complete with pavilions, swimming and beach access, restrooms, and playground areas), and Lexington State Harbor, your front seat to boat watching and fantastic sunset viewing.
 An impressive combination of small town living and the Great Lake "wow" factor, Lexington is a delightful getaway for city and suburban dwellers who need a brief disconnect from the busyness of everyday life.

-Jennifer Bowman is a southwest Virginia native who moved to Michigan in 2011 and has been exploring the state ever since.
-A marketer and online community manager by day, Jennifer is fascinated with discovering new places and spends her free time traveling and writing about her experiences.
-To learn more about her adventures, you can follow her on Twitter at @JHBowman or on her blog, Wading in Big Shoes.
+About the Author: Jennifer Bowman is a southwest Virginia native who moved to Michigan in 2011 and has been exploring the state ever since.
+Jennifer is fascinated with discovering new places and spends her free time traveling and writing about her experiences.
+To learn more about her adventures, check out her blog, Wading in Big Shoes.